"If everyone demanded peace instead of another television set, then there'd be peace."

 have the same jobs.
 There are still remnants of all that going on, but not

-as much.
 The norm has changed.
 “Black” isn’t as much of

 an issue as it was then.